All You Need to Know About German Watches

 German watchmaking has a long and interesting history.
 I wouldn’t be surprised if there was something I’ve overlooked.
 There are a lot of German watch companies which I haven’t mentioned that perhaps should’ve made the cut.
 NOMOS, Guinand, Lang & Heyne, MeisterSinger, and many others.

 If there’s a conclusion to be made, it’s that every year the German watch industry proves, that you’d be crazy to underestimate it.
-It covers every price range.
-It has something to offer in every category, from budget sports watches to all things high-end.
+It covers every price range and it has something to offer in every category, from budget sports watches to all things high-end.

 Ever since the fall of the Berlin Wall, it’s on the rise.
 And I hope it stays that way.